Data Retention and Preservation

 • Making sure the file formats you use for your data can stand the test of time by transferring older file formats to newer ones.
 This will ensure your data can still be read by current software applications and avoid potential obsolescence.

-• Using current University data storage solutions to preserve your data.
-This will ensure your data is safely stored and able to be accessed when required.
+• Ensuring you use current University data storage solutions to preserve your data.
+This will assure that your data is safely stored and able to be accessed when required.

 • Making sure your data is well documented, so that if you need to access it in the future, you’ll be able to remember what it means.
 This could include using Readme.txt files or codebooks to describe or help interpret your data.